jetstream-cloud/js2docs/docs/general/instancemgt.md

 ## Lock and Unlock

-Locking an instance helps prevent anyone from accidentally deleting or performing other actions on it, from Exosphere and all other Jetstream2 interfaces).
+Locking an instance helps prevent anyone from accidentally deleting or performing other actions on it, from Exosphere and all other Jetstream2 interfaces.
 If your instance is running an important job or used in 'production' capacity, consider keeping it locked.
 You must unlock your instance again before performing other actions (such as shelving it).

 Be aware that locking an instance does not prevent: